Southern Illinois Salukis football

 The Southern Illinois Salukis football program represents Southern Illinois University Carbondale in college football.
 The Salukis are a member of the NCAA and compete at the Division I Football Championship Subdivision level (formerly known as NCAA Division I-AA).
 The Salukis are a member of the Missouri Valley Football Conference and play in Saluki Stadium on the campus of Southern Illinois University Carbondale in Carbondale, Illinois, which has a seating capacity of 15,000.

 The Salukis are coached by Nick Hill, who was the starting quarterback for the Salukis in 2006 and 2007.

 History

 The first official season of Southern Illinois football took place in 1913.
 Their first game was a win against Anna High School.

+In 1983, the Salukis began the year ranked 8th in the NCAA Division I-AA rankings.
+They finished the regular season ranked #1 with a record of 10–1.
+In their three playoff games, they outscored their opponents by an average of 23 points.
+They defeated Western Carolina 43–7 in the National Championship Game to finish the year with a record of 13–1 and to be crowned national champtions.

 In 2006, the Salukis defeated Indiana University in Bloomington, Indiana, 35–28, becoming the first Missouri Valley Football Conference (MVFC) school to win against a Big Ten Conference member.
 In 2007, the Salukis were victorious against Northern Illinois University.
 This marked the second consecutive year that SIU had beaten an FBS program.

 In the 2000s, SIU set then-MVFC records with 99 consecutive weeks ranked in the top-25 and 14-straight MVFC wins.